 Your pump (right) is the small item next to the large filter.
 It has a round body with either a clear circular front or a square front the pump is used to push water into the filter and then back into the pool.
 On the pump there is a motor attached and a basket in the inside of the clear portion on the pump.

 It is completely up to you, but we do not fully recommend salt generators.
 For the advantages and disadvantages view the link below.

 Salt Pools Advantages and Disadvantages.

-To maintain your equipment and get the most life out of your liner, pump, filter, heaters and other equipment.
-You must keep your pool water chemically balanced making sure you are testing it weekly and getting a professional testing it monthly.
+To maintain your equipment and get the most life out of your liner, pump, filter, heaters, and other equipment.
+You must keep your pool water chemically balanced, making sure you are testing it weekly and getting a professional test done monthly.

 When the skimmer basket and pump basket is dirty, it restricts water flow.
 When water flow is restricted in the skimmer basket and pump basket the pool cannot circulate properly.
 If water ends up being restricted the pump can overheat.
 Make sure to clean the skimmer basket daily and look for cracks.

 Top mount filter- (for side mount filters you will take the dome off and remove the piece in the center then cover the pipe.
 If it comes apart in half, then you can take it apart that way then, follow the same steps.)

 - Remove the drain plug from the filter.